-As babies get older, baby nap times typically lengthen and become more predictable.
+As babies get older, nap times typically become more predictable.
 For example:

-Remember, however, that every baby is different and baby nap schedules can vary considerably.
+Remember, however, that every baby is different and baby nap schedules can vary.

 To ease your baby into nap time:

 - Set the mood.
-A dark, quiet and comfortably cool environment can help encourage your baby to sleep.
+A dark, quiet environment can help encourage your baby to sleep.